 The College regards plagiarism as any appropriation of the ideas or expressions of another without relevant and appropriate acknowledgment.
 This includes un-attributed appropriation of text or content and may extend to improper referencing.
 Plagiarism will not be tolerated in any course and all discovered instances would be pursued to the full extent allowable under the rules.

-Where students have doubts as to how to deal with or acknowledge source materials in course assignments they should consult the lecturer or tutor.
+If you have doubts on how to deal with or acknowledge source materials in course assignments, consult your lecturer or tutor.

 The penalties and administrative procedures regarding plagiarism are incorporated in the Code of Practice for Student Academic Integrity (PDF, 272KB).